-On the last bank holiday weekend, my family came out to join me on the Costa Brava while I was attending TBEX at Lloret de Mar.
-We rented a car and went exploring along the coast of the Costa Brava.
+My family came out to join me on the Costa Brava in Spain while I was at a travel blogger conference at the tourist town of Lloret de Mar.
+We rented a car and went exploring along the coast of the Costa Brava in search of more traditional Catalan towns than you get in Lloret de Mar.
 We chose to drive north further up the coast away from Barcelona, a city we knew and loved well.
 Time for something new!

 Why did my children love the Costa Brava?
 Here are their top 5 reasons.